 Tourism and Economic Research in the Blue Ridge Mountains of North Carolina

-The Blue Ridge National Heritage Area conducts research to gauge the vitality of the local tourism industry, to assess visitor preferences, and to quantify the impact of tourism and related industries on the regional economy.
+The Blue Ridge National Heritage Area Partnership periodically commissions research to gauge the health of the local tourism industry, to assess visitor preferences, and to quantify the impact of tourism and related industries on the regional economy.

 According to a 2014 study commissioned by the Blue Ridge National Heritage Area Partnership, heritage tourism contributes $2.39 billion annually to the economy of Western North Carolina, supporting more than 30,000 jobs and generating $176.5 million in state and local tax revenue.
 Heritage tourism also supports the conservation and sustainability of the region's parks, forests, waterways, historic sites, and cultural traditions.

 Economic Impact of Traditional Music Venues and Events - 2012

 A 2012 study of traditional music venues and events in Western North Carolina revealed an economic impact of $20.7 million for the 26 locations in the study sample.
 In surveys conducted as part of the study, 99% of visitors said they would return to the event or venue next year, indicating a very high level of customer satisfaction and loyalty.
 The survey was commissioned by the North Carolina Arts Council and the Blue Ridge National Heritage Area Partnership.

 - Economic impact of traditional music (3-page executive summary)